masonesl/rwall/README.md

   - /home/mason/Downloads
 ```

-Define which commands should be executed when the program runs. `{wall}` will be replaced by the selected wallpaper path.
+Define which commands should be executed when the program runs in the `command` block. `{wall}` will be replaced by the selected wallpaper path.

 ```yaml
 commands: